delphidabbler/codesnip/trunk/Docs/ReadMe.txt

   You can check this by displaying the About dialogue box.
 If it displays a Register CodeSnip button the program is not registered.
 You can (re)register if you wish by clicking the button.

++ If you have updated to CodeSnip v4.2 or later from any earlier v4 release, and then run the earlier version of the program again, its saved main window state, size, position and layout will have been lost and the program will display in its default size.

 RSS News Feed